jean-laurent-g/LedgerHQ.github.io/_posts/2020-10-07-swap-secured-display.md

+---
+layout: post
+title: Raising the bar for security with Ledger Swap
+author:
+summary: Enhancing the state of the art security for swap operations with Ledger hardware wallet.
+featured-img:
+categories: Tech
+---

 # Raising the bar for security with Ledger Swap

 With Ledger Swap you can exchange coins in Ledger Live, easily and securely.
 Swapping coins is as easy as sending a transaction.
 It requires no address verification while enhancing the state of the art security.